Multiplexer

 In electronics, a multiplexer (or mux; spelled sometimes as multiplexor), also known as a data selector, is a device that selects between several analog or digital input signals and forwards the selected input to a single output line.
 The selection is directed by a separate set of digital inputs known as select lines.
 A multiplexer of $2^n$ inputs has $n$ select lines, which are used to select which input line to send to the output.

 A multiplexer makes it possible for several input signals to share one device or resource, for example, one analog-to-digital converter or one communications transmission medium, instead of having one device per input signal.
 Multiplexers can also be used to implement Boolean functions of multiple variables.

-Conversely, a demultiplexer (or demux) is a device taking a single input and selecting signals of the output of the compatible mux, which is connected to the single input, and a shared selection line.
+Conversely, a demultiplexer (or demux) is a device that takes a single input signal and selectively forwards it to one of several output lines.
 A multiplexer is often used with a complementary demultiplexer on the receiving end.

 An electronic multiplexer can be considered as a multiple-input, single-output switch, and a demultiplexer as a single-input, multiple-output switch.
 The schematic symbol for a multiplexer is an isosceles trapezoid with the longer parallel side containing the input pins and the short parallel side containing the output pin.
 The schematic on the right shows a 2-to-1 multiplexer on the left and an equivalent switch on the right.
 The $sel$ wire connects the desired input to the output.